Let me tell you what actually happened, and what we now know.

 |---|---|---|

-| Cardiovascular | Protective if started early; potentially harmful if late | Yes—within 10 years of menopause |
+| Cardiovascular | Started early: safe for the heart, possibly protective; started late: potentially harmful | Yes—within 10 years of menopause |

 | Breast cancer | Small absolute risk increase with combined estrogen + progestin; estrogen-only may not increase risk | Duration matters |